-We will need additional financing to fund our activities in the future and complete the development of our product candidates.
+We may need additional financing to complete the development of any product candidate and fund our activities in the future.

-We anticipate that we will incur operating losses for the foreseeable future.
-We expect that our current resources will provide us with sufficient capital to fund our operations for more than 12 months and to develop VEN 309 through two pivotal Phase III trials.
-However, we might consume our available capital before that time if, for example, we are not efficient in developing our product candidates and conducting clinical trials or if regulatory requirements change.

-Moreover, we believe we will require substantial funds in the future to support our operations.
-We anticipate that to complete the clinical trial process to obtain the approval of our product candidates will cost approximately \$20 million for VEN 307, \$15 million for VEN 308 and \$40 million for VEN 309.
-We might seek equity or debt financings in the future to fund our operations.
-However, there is no assurance that we will be successful in raising the additional capital we need to fund our business plan on terms that are acceptable to us, or at all.
-If we do not succeed in raising additional funds on acceptable terms, we might be unable to initiate or complete clinical trials or obtain approval of any product candidate from the FDA and other regulatory authorities.
-In addition, we could be forced to discontinue product development, forego sales and marketing efforts, sacrifice attractive business opportunities, cease operations entirely and sell or otherwise transfer all or substantially all of our remaining assets.
+We anticipate that we will incur operating losses for the next several years as we continue to develop our HBV therapy and our microbiome program as well as initiate any development of any other product candidate and will require substantial funds during that time to support our operations.
+We expect that our current resources will provide us with sufficient capital to fund our operations into the second quarter of 2016.
+However, we might consume our available capital before that time if, for example, we are not efficient in managing our resources or if we encounter unforeseen costs, delays or other issues or if regulatory requirements change.
+If that happens, we may need additional financing to continue the development of our HBV therapy and our microbiome program.
+Thereafter, we will need additional capital to fund our operations in the future.
+However, there is no assurance that we will be successful in raising any necessary additional capital on terms that are acceptable to us, or at all.
+If such event or other unforeseen circumstances occurred and we were unable to raise capital, we could be forced to discontinue product development, sacrifice attractive business opportunities, cease operations entirely and sell or otherwise transfer all or substantially all of our remaining assets.

-We are dependent on a license relationship for VEN 307 and VEN 308.
+We are dependent on a license relationship for each of our HBV therapy and our microbiome program.